yuriassis/shortcut-hub/docs/EXAMPLES.md

 - Check permissions for script execution
 - Use appropriate shortcut types for different targets

+### Interface Tips
+- **Compact View**: Cards are designed to show many shortcuts at once
+- **Quick Access**: Large execution buttons for easy clicking
+- **Category Management**: Collapse unused categories to focus on relevant shortcuts
+- **Search Functionality**: Use search to quickly find shortcuts across all categories

 These examples should help you get started with creating your own shortcuts for various tasks and workflows.
+The compact interface allows you to see many shortcuts at once while maintaining full functionality.
 Remember to test each shortcut after creation to ensure it works as expected in your environment.